 IF you take testosterone hormones (injections, pills, etc.), especially after the age of 30 and certainly 40 and beyond, your testosterone will initially go up ….

-But then it’ll come back down because the testosterone will convert to MORE estrogen… which means more fat, depression, potential breast cancer and impotence for you.
+But then it’ll come back down because the testosterone will convert to MORE estrogen… which means more fat, depression, potential breast problems and impotence for you.

-… AND, the testosterone will also convert to more DHT, which means more body hair, accelerated hair loss and increased risk of prostate cancer.
+… AND, the testosterone will also convert to more DHT, which means more body hair, accelerated hair loss and increased risk of prostate problems.

 So now you have higher “negative” hormones of estrogens and DHT.
 LESS “positive” total and “free” testosterone levels.